vdodev/maplang/README.md

 This principle says that a function's pre-conditions cannot be strengthened, and post-conditions cannot be weakened.

+There are three areas to consider: parameters/return values, behavior, and state.

-Maplang pre-conditions cannot be strengthened beyond what you create in the diagram.
+*Parameter Pre-conditions* Pre-conditions for a Node's input parameters cannot be strengthened beyond what you create in the diagram.
 A node cannot require more parameters, or a wider range of values than is set in the diagram.
-A node is free to weaken the pre-conditions, however.
-Nodes are free to be able to function with a wider range of values than the diagram requires, and nodes are not required to use every input parameter.
+A node is free to weaken the pre-conditions on parameters, however.
+Nodes are free to function with a wider range of values than the diagram requires, and nodes are not required to use every input parameter.

-Post-conditions cannot be weakened.
+*Parameter Post-conditions* Post-conditions cannot be weakened.
 A node must output the parameters specified in the diagram (and range, if specified).
 The node is free to strengthen post-conditions though.
 It may output in a tighter range than required, or may send more parameters than required by the diagram.

+*Behaviour pre- and post-conditions* can be validated with unit tests.
+These tests can be attached to Node types in the Maplang UI.

+Beyond parameter values, there are pre- and post-conditions on behaviour and state.

 **Interface Segregation**